Ziwox logo

 Market Overview & Performance

-In the current trading session, "London", Market risk sentiment is Risk-OFF.
-The British pound and United States Dollar recorded the strongest performance, while the Gold and Australian dollar are weakest so far.
+In the current trading session, "Tokyo", Market risk sentiment is Strong Risk-OFF.
+The United States Dollar and British pound recorded the strongest performance, while the Gold and Australian dollar are weakest so far.

 Currencies performance vs US dollar "USD"